Bringing the right documents is an important part of the interview process — trust us.

 Once you have prepared the documents required for your job interview, you should decide how you're going to neatly organize and carry them.
 The goal is to look put together and prepared.

 Choose a handbag, briefcase, messenger bag, or resume presentation folder that can hold everything and looks professional.
 Avoid going for bags with fancy or busy designs and distracting colors, as you don't want your appearance to make you look unprofessional.
 Backpacks may be appropriate for some work settings, but not for all job interviews.
 Use your best judgment on choosing a bag based on what you know about the company culture.

-Being prepared with the right documentation for your job interview will help ease your mind and focus on what's most important — showing the hiring manager why they should hire you in the first place.
+Being prepared with the right documentation for your job interview will help ease your mind and focus on what's most important — showing potential employers why they should hire you in the first place.

 Need help highlighting your best self during the interview?
-Our TopInterview coaches can help you!
-Learn more today.
+Our TopInterview coaches and career experts can help you!
+Learn more about TopInterview today.